Sexual Assault Victims: Military's Criminal Justice System Is Broken

-BOWMAN: New York's Democratic Senator Kirsten Gillibrand chaired today's hearing.
+BOWMAN: New York's Democratic Sen. Kirsten Gillibrand chaired today's hearing.

 ROBERT TAYLOR: We must combat this scourge with all the resources at our disposal.

 BOWMAN: That's acting Pentagon general counsel Robert Taylor.
-He says the Air Force recently teamed up sexual assault victims with special counselors to help guide them through the legal system.
-But the hearing came just after a decision by a senior Air Force officer illustrated the problems women face.
-Last month, Air Force Lieutenant General Craig Franklin overturned a sexual assault conviction against Lieutenant Colonel James Wilkerson, a former inspector general at Aviano Air Base in Italy.
+He says the Air Force recently teamed up sexual assault victims with special counselors, to help guide them through the legal system.
+But the hearing came just after a decision by a senior Air Force officer, illustrated the problems women face.
+Last month, Air Force Lt.
+Gen. Craig Franklin overturned a sexual assault conviction against Lt.
+Col. James Wilkerson, a former inspector general at Aviano Air Base in Italy.

-Defense Secretary Chuck Hagel has told senators the law does not allow him to reverse General Franklin's decision and he's reviewing the matter.
-Pentagon officials say the role of the commanders in criminal cases has been narrowed somewhat but preserved by Congress.
+Defense Secretary Chuck Hagel has told senators the law does not allow him to reverse Gen. Franklin's decision, and he's reviewing the matter.
+Pentagon officials say the role of the commanders in criminal cases has been narrowed somewhat, but preserved by Congress.
 Anu Bhagwati, a former Marine officer with the Service Women's Action Network, said commanders must be removed from overseeing criminal cases against their subordinates.

 ANU BHAGWATI: Commanding officers cannot make truly impartial decisions because of their professional affiliation with the accused and oftentimes, with the victim as well.